zabbix/zabbix/src/go/plugins/oracle/README.md

 To configure plugins, Zabbix agent 2 configuration file is used.

-**Plugins.Oracle.CallTimeout** — the maximum time in seconds to wait for a request to complete.
+**Plugins.Oracle.CallTimeout** — the maximum wait time in seconds for a request to be completed.
 If the timeout configured for an item exceeds CallTimeout, the item timeout will be used instead.
 *Default value:* equals the global<sup>[1](#footnote-1)</sup> "Timeout" configuration option.
 *Limits:* 1-30

-**Plugins.Oracle.ConnectTimeout** — the maximum time in seconds to wait for a connection to be established.
+**Plugins.Oracle.ConnectTimeout** — the maximum wait time in seconds for a connection to be established.
 *Default value:* equals the global<sup>[1](#footnote-1)</sup> "Timeout" configuration option.
 *Limits:* 1-30